 Highlights from past series of artwork and research writing.

-From a young age, Laura has been fascinated by the mutability of the natural environment, and by the overwhelming sense of displacement of mind and body within a chaotic universe.
-Having been immersed throughout childhood in a remote community surrounded by rugged wilderness, Laura grew to conflate the beauty and horror of vulnerability with the quiet resonance of undeveloped landscape.
+From a young age, I have been fascinated by the mutability of the natural environment, and by the overwhelming sense of displacement of mind and body within a chaotic universe.
+Having been immersed throughout childhood in a remote community surrounded by rugged wilderness, I grew to conflate the beauty and horror of vulnerability with the quiet resonance of undeveloped landscape.
 The magnitude of these feelings would eventually become untenable, and after lapsing into a prolonged state of dissociation that would last for over a decade, the mere act of perceiving the natural world had become an oppressive force.

-By exploring ideas of healing from trauma, and equivocating the Romantic sublime with contemporary mental health issues of self-awareness and empowerment, Laura aims to capture in images the disquiet she experienced while learning to reconnect mind and body, and find agency using the wilderness as a conduit.
-The content of the paintings includes scenes from her own backcountry expeditions, melded with lucid dream imagery and historic symbolism in order to pictorialize the sense of adrenaline, urgency, and awe that she experiences while venturing into the remote places she has relearned to love.
+By exploring ideas of healing from trauma, and by equivocating the Romantic sublime with contemporary mental health issues of self-awareness and empowerment, I aim to capture the experience of learning to reconnect mind and body, and find agency using the wilderness as a conduit.
+The content of the paintings includes scenes from my own backcountry expeditions, melded with lucid dream imagery and historic symbolism in order to pictorialize the sense of adrenaline, urgency, and awe that I experience while venturing into the remote places I have relearned to love.

 ALL IN A SEA OF WONDERS